stdlib-js/stdlib/CONTRIBUTING.md

 When filing new issues and commenting on existing issues on this repository, please ensure that discussions are related to concrete technical issues.
 For general questions and help, consult the [FAQ][stdlib-faq] and visit the [Gitter][stdlib-gitter] channel.

-Before filing a potential bug report,
+__Before__ filing a potential bug report,

 * Search for existing issues and pull requests.
 * Try some debugging techniques to help isolate the problem, including logging inputs and outputs.

-If the source of the problem is a third party package, file a bug report with the relevant package author, rather than here.
+If the source of the problem is a third party package, file a bug report with the relevant package author, rather than on this repository.

 When filing an issue, provide the following, where possible: